The Ultimate Guide: How to Get Rid of Clothes

 - Have many outfits ready to wear

-Are you still feeling overwhelmed in your closet?
+Are you still feeling overwhelmed after the clean out closet detox?

 Try another detox in a month or two!
 Learning how to get rid of clothes is something that can take several tries.
 Come back to this guide and follow the steps again.